nix-community/home-manager/README.md

     since Home Manager uses these directories to manage your profile generations.
 On NixOS these should already be available.

+    Also make sure that your user is able to build and install Nix packages.
+For example, you should be able to successfully run a command like `nix-instantiate '<nixpkgs>' -A hello`.
+For a multi-user install of Nix this means that your user must be covered by the [`allowed-users`][nixAllowedUsers] Nix option.
+On NixOS you can control this option using the [`nix.allowedUsers`][nixosAllowedUsers] system option.

 2. Assign a temporary variable holding the URL to the appropriate archive.
 Typically this is